From the Pastor

 In a world that often seems cold and divided, we believe that God is the common denominator that holds us together.
 We can have different opinions about things but still serve God together.
 We believe we are better together.
 We also believe that EVERY person has value and purpose.
 For the things we don’t see eye to eye on, we allow love to fill the space so that we can simply be the church.

 If it’s been a while since you’ve been to church or if you have not joined us yet, I invite you to do so.
-At Peculiar United Methodist Church, you will be welcomed with love and respect, and welcomed without judgement.
+At Peculiar United Methodist Church, you will be welcomed with love and respect, and welcomed without judgment.
 We are simply a group of imperfect, ordinary people, who have found that church can be relevant, enjoyable, exciting, and life changing.

 If you’re in need of a loving community, here we are. -Pastor Wendy Minshall

 The United Methodist Church is a 12.6-million-strong global church that opens hearts, opens minds and open doors through active engagement with our world.
 The United Methodist Church

 The Mission—The mission of the Church is to make disciples of Jesus Christ for the transformation of the world.
 Local churches and extension ministries of the Church provide the most significant arenas through which disciple-making occurs.